42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

 both are problematic because some decisions that were made regarding how relative paths are computer, something that breaks badly when you try to build a single site out of multiple repositories.
-I am even wondering if this issue is fixable as it might touch the core concepts on which [mkdocs] is build.
+I am even wondering if this issue is fixable as it might touch the core concepts on which [mkdocs] is built.

 It seems that mkdocs does not provide plugin authors with a way to get the path of the current document and instead it provides two paths, the